The best way to learn a language is to completely immerse yourself in the country and listen to it anywhere and everywhere.

 - Pick up the accents.
 Depending on your motivation for learning Chinese, accents could play a significant role.
 If you are heading to Taiwan, for example, it would make much more sense to watch Taiwanese productions since their accents are rather different than that of Beijing Chinese.
 Learning to mimic accents, and listening to yourself speak aloud, will actually help you sound like a real pro and be understood.

 The disadvantage with everything mentioned above is that there’s still a lot of pain involved when you encounter unknown words.
 You’ll have to identify the pronunciation, and look them up in your dictionary.
 You’ll waste a lot of time and energy.
 If you’d like to be more efficient with this, you might want to check out our video-based Chinese learning site FluentU, which was designed to address exactly this problem.
-With FluentU, you can spend 100% of your time on enjoying videos and learning Chinese.

 What Chinese TV Show Should I Watch Online?